-The Bird section of the Fauna page has been improved to include lists of all birding sites (this can be utilised as a birding routes guide for the regions covered), a list of the rare and more unusual bird sightings within the Mid North Coast of NSW, a bird image gallery and lists of other reliable birding websites.
+The Bird section of the Fauna page has been improved to include lists of all the birds species recorded in the region to date, lists of the rare and more unusual bird sightings, a bird image gallery which includes all other bird species seen by the author throughout Australia and a link of other reliable birding websites.

 All orchid taxa follows the nomenclature contained in "Australian Orchid Genera: An Information and Identification System by Australian Orchid Genera: (Jones, Hopley, Duffy, Richards, Clements and Zhang 2006) ".

-© B M Ralley 2016
+© B M Ralley 2019